From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

 \subsection{New Drinking State and New Rules}

-In this subsection, we propose a method based on Algorithm~\ref{alg:base}.
-In particular, we introduce a new drinking state for the philosophers, namely \emph{insatiable}.
+In this subsection, we propose a new drinking state for the philosophers, namely \emph{insatiable}.
 This new state is used when robot moves from a shared cell to another shared cell.
-We also add an additional rule regarding this new state and modify the existing rule $R5$ of Algorithm~\ref{alg:base}:
+We also add an additional rule $R8$ regarding this new state and modify the existing rules $R4$ and $R5$ of Algorithm~\ref{alg:base} as $R'4$ and $R'5$, respectively: